-For 25 plus years, Gilles Bouchard has thrived in the consumer and technology industries as an engineer, manager and senior executive.
-As a leader, he has a proven track-record for setting strategic direction, growing businesses, building consumer brands and has repeatedly solved complex operational challenges.
+For more than 25 years, Gilles Bouchard has succeeded in the technology industry as an engineer, manager and senior executive.
+As a leader, he has a proven track record of growing businesses, building consumer technology brands, solving operational challenges and forging strong strategic partnerships.
 He joined Livescribe as CEO in December 2011.

 He holds an MS in mechanical engineering from UC Berkeley and a BS in engineering from Ecole Centrale de Lyon, France.

 Paul Machle brings more than 25 years of expertise in finance, accounting, compliance, and operations working for technology companies, start-ups, and public corporations to Livescribe.
 Prior to joining Livescribe, Paul was CFO at Freeborders from 2006 to 2013.
 While there, Freeborders expanded customers, employees and global revenue.
 The company was recognized by Inc. Magazine as one of the fastest growing privately held companies in the United States each year from 2009 to 2012.